What is Remote Work?

 Self-hosted for Secure Data and Information

 Installing Remote Work means your server will act as remote desktop gateway with a single sign-on web portal and web server so the web portal is secure as well as easy-to-use.
 The fact the software is self-hosted means there are no potential data protection issues and your company data and information will remain behind your firewall.

 You can easily brand your portal for a cohesive company experience.
-Moreover, your staff will be able to remotely access their work-session safely from anywhere thanks to TSplus Remote Work.
-Finally, since they are accessing their usual work session and not simply carrying about a load of files, staff can work seamlessly within moments of being logged in and will gain in efficiency battle a loss of organisation or habits.
+Moreover, your staff will be able to remotely access their work-session safely from anywhere thanks to TSplus Remote Access.
+Finally, they are accessing their usual work session and not simply carrying about a load of files,.
+Therefore, staff can work seamlessly within moments of being logged in and will gain in efficiency without any loss of organisation or habits.

-One extra word about cyber-security, which was a European theme for last month: TSplus Advanced Security and 2FA can rapidly and simply be added to our Remote Work software for complete peace of mind.
+One extra word about cyber-security, which is the European theme each October: TSplus Advanced Security and 2FA can rapidly and simply be added to your Remote Access software bundle for complete peace of mind.

-As a Conclusion on Remote Work: an Opportunity for Companies and Employees
+As a Conclusion on How to Make the Best of the Remote Work Opportunity: an Opportunity for Companies and Employees

-To find out more, you can take a look at our TSplus Remote Work Quick-Start guide or any of the Remote Work product pages.
+To find out more, you can take a look at our TSplus Remote Access Quick-Start guide or any of the Remote Access product pages.
 All of our products are developed to be simply deployed in moments and you can test them 15 days for nothing during our free trial period.